PLANTS BIOCHAR PRODUCTION SYSTEMS – OWN PRODUCTION OF BIOCHAR

 How is biochar produced?
 Production of biochar using SPSC technology.

 Biochar is the end product obtained from the carbonization (pyrolysis) of biomass at temperatures ranging from approximately 400 to 1000 degrees Celsius in the absence of oxygen.
 During the heating of biomass, the water is initially evaporated, and the pyrolysis process starts at around 380 degrees Celsius.
 This process releases synthesis gas (such as wood gas) and heat, leaving behind the biochar.
 Special apparatus, plants, retorts, and kilns enable the creation of optimal conditions for this process.

 The higher the process temperature and duration, the higher the carbon content (C-content) and specific surface area of the resulting biochar.
 This guarantees a low level of remaining pollutants (tars, PAHs).
-Although heat is generated during pyrolysis, the released energy alone is not sufficient to sustain the pyrolysis process.
-Additional energy needs to be supplied, or the biomass needs to be externally heated.

 The introduction of oxygen immediately triggers oxidation (combustion).
 Even small amounts of oxygen cause a part of the charcoal to ignite, resulting in an increase in ash content in the produced biochar.
 Therefore, it is crucial for the biochar apparatus to remain airtight during pyrolysis.